 And voila!
 Now that you know how to make the most of your organic presence on LinkedIn and the basics of Campaign Manager, it’s time to leverage other social media platforms.

-Next week, we dive into using Facebook and Twitter to nurture quality leads by reinforcing key messages; stay tuned!
+Next time, we dive into using Facebook and Twitter to nurture quality leads by reinforcing key messages; stay tuned!